 If, for example, you carried a $1,000 balance from one month to the next on a card that charges 17% APR and earns 2% rewards, you would:

 - Incur $14.17 in interest charges

-That leaves you with just $5.83 in remaining rewards on $1,000 in spending, or an effective earning rate of ~0.6%.
-If financing your business requires you to regularly carry a credit card balance, a business rewards credit card isn’t right for you.
-Instead, open a low interest credit card with an ongoing APR of 14% or lower.
+That leaves you with just $5.83 in remaining rewards on $1,000 in spending, or an effective earning rate of around 0.6%.
+If financing your business requires you regularly to carry a credit card balance, a business rewards credit card isn’t right for you.
+Instead, open a low-interest credit card with an ongoing APR of 14% or lower.
 You may also consider a card that offers a 0% APR introductory period on purchases and balance transfers.